littensy/reflex/docs/docs/guides/entities-and-observers.md

 :::info

--   **If the record is already populated with entities** when you call `observe`, the Observer function will run for each entity.
+-   **If the record is already populated with entities,** the Observer function will be initialized for each entity in the record when you call `observe`.

 -   **The discriminator function is optional.** If you don't provide one, the entity itself will be used as the discriminator.
+This is only recommended if the entity is a primitive value, like a string or number.

 :::